yax51/EZDownloader/README.md

 > ⚠️ **Disclaimer:** I am not the owner of any of the third-party software included.
 All rights, trademarks, and ownership belong to their respective companies.
 If you are a software publisher and would like your application removed from this tool, please contact me via GitHub and I will address it promptly.
+See AppList.txt for list of current applications.

 ---